-Original Acrylic, 14 x 11, custom size giclee reproduction prints are available for all of my works.
+Original, Acrylic & Ink on Canvas Panel 6″x 6″.
+Custom size giclee reproduction prints are available for all of my works.

 Please Contact Me for information, availability and pricing.